-For impairment testing of Goodwill, it is allocated to the cash generating unit (CGU) - Zotac Nippon that contributes the cash flows.
-The recoverable amount of the CGU is determined from value-in-use calculations.
+For impairment testing of goodwill, it is allocated to the cash generating unit (CGU) - Zotac Nippon that contributes the cash flows.
+The recoverable amount of the CGU is determined from value in use calculations.
 These calculations use cash flow projections based on financial forecasts approved by management covering a five-year period.
 Cash flows beyond the five-year period are extrapolated using the long-term growth rate stated below.

-The key assumptions used for value-in-use calculations at 31 December 2018 are as follows:
+The key assumptions used for value in use calculations are as follows:

+2019 2018

-Profit margin (average of next five years) 3.15%
+Profit margin (average of next five years) 0.83% 3.15%

-Long-term growth rate 2%
+Long-term growth rate 2% 2%

-Growth rate within the five-year period 5%
+Growth rate for 2020 (2018: 2019 to 2023) 5% 5%

+Growth rate of 2021 to 2022 6%

+Growth rate for 2023 to 2024 4%

-Discount rate 31.89%
+Discount rate 11.83% 31.89%

 Management determined the profit margin based on past performance and its expectations regarding market development.
 The long-term growth rate does not exceed the long-term average growth rate for the industry.
 The discount rate used is pre-tax and reflects specific risks relating to the CGU.
-The recoverable amount of the CGU (including goodwill) based on the estimated value-in-use calculations was higher than its carrying amount at 31 December 2018.
+The recoverable amount of the CGU (including goodwill) based on the estimated value in use calculations was higher than its carrying amount at 31 December 2019.
 Accordingly, no provision for impairment loss for goodwill is considered necessary.

-18. OTHER FINANCIAL ASSETS
+19. OTHER FINANCIAL ASSET